 But while the federal government does nothing, the impact of climate change is becoming more and more evident.
 Flooding from heavy rain has increased in wet, low lying areas like Louisiana, California experienced wildfires of disastrous proportions in 2017, and tidal flooding has increased on the East and Gulf Coasts, particularly in areas like Miami Beach and Fort Lauderdale which are situated on low-lying reclaimed land.
 It is also predicted that changes in ocean currents will result in higher tides on the west coast.
 Some scientists predict a potential sea level rise of six or seven feet by the year 2100, a prospect which could result in the destruction of entire cities.

 Although relatively shallow, tidal flooding can cause greater long term damage than fresh water flooding.
 The salt in ocean water can damage vegetation, kill trees and poison wells, while in the new saline environment salt water plants can become invasive weeds.Credit: By maxstrz on Flickr [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 Miami Beach is investing in protective infrastructure such as sea walls and pumps.
 However, many communities do not have sufficient funds to follow the lead of Miami Beach and their pleas for state and federal assistance are falling on deaf ears.
 Congress has also opposed requests for funding to protect at-risk ocean side military bases16.

 Choices for the Future

 As things stand, famines and disasters will continue to increase.
-As extreme weather events increase so will both drought and flooding.
+As extreme weather events increase so will drought, fires and floods.
 As the oceans rise, homes and lives will be destroyed because floods will impact more and more coastal areas.

 We know what is happening, and we know that taking action will be economically costly.
 On the other hand, doing nothing could be even more costly both financially and in terms of human lives.